 The Underground Hike In New Mexico That’s Unlike Any Other In The World

 New Mexico offers boundless hiking opportunities to novice and devoted hikers alike.
 Trails here lead to diverse destinations like cliff dwellings and natural hot springs.
-However, this New Mexico hike is unique because it’s underground!
+However, this underground hike in New Mexico is totally unique and worth the trek!

 To reach Junction Cave, take Highway 53 for approximately 25 miles then look for signs to El Calderon.
 Turn off onto a gravel road for 0.3 miles.
 This leads straight to the parking lot.
 Continue on foot, along a well-marked, short path to the cave’s entrance.